 Life hasn’t been easy for savers looking for high interest accounts over the last few years.
 But the difference between the best and the worst savings accounts is still significant.

-And the fact you can shelter up to £15,240 from the taxman in cash this tax year is a godsend – as you get to keep every penny of the interest you earn.
+And the fact you can shelter up to £15,240 from the taxman in cash through an Individual Savings Account (ISA) this tax year is another godsend – as you get to keep every penny of the interest you earn.

 Here’s our guide to the best high interest accounts that you can use to grow your savings pot.

-But, as cash ISAs allow you to earn interest tax-free, it always makes sense to max out your ISA allowance before stashing money into a standard savings account.
+Cash-ISAs allow you to earn interest tax-free so, it makes sense to max out your ISA allowance before stashing money into a standard savings account.

 The difference between the best and the worst savings accounts is significant

 If you have already used up your ISA allowance, you might think a standard savings account is the next best place for your nest egg.